Richmond’s Asia transformation: The media’s diversity blind spotOne Pacific News Editor July 17, 2016 0 COMMENTS

 Todd zeroed in on the issue of the Chinese-language signs, describing it as “one of the most explosive issues in Richmond.”

 So explosive that “they’ve gained worldwide attention, with media flying into the city from Korea, Japan, Germany and elsewhere to cover how residents handle it when their city’s ethnic majority suddenly changes.”

-Reporting from the frontline of Ground Zero, he said he witnessed tensions “rising to the fore — over ethnic enclaves, new policing challenges, language barriers (particularly conflict over Chinese-language signs), shifting politics, extreme housing unaffordability and threats to community cohesion.”
+Reporting from Ground Zero, he said he witnessed tensions “rising to the fore — over ethnic enclaves, new policing challenges, language barriers (particularly conflict over Chinese-language signs), shifting politics, extreme housing unaffordability and threats to community cohesion.”

 Richmond News has added its voice to the sense of gloom from the Chinese influx: the rising cost of housing, birth tourism, tensions between the Chinese and other races, and a human rights case due to the use of the Chinese language at the expense of Canada’s official languages.